 Training emphasizes the practitioner-scholar approach to the practice of professional psychology.
-Didactic seminars and supervision sessions elucidates the relationship between science and practice.
-Interns are asked to consider evidence for diagnoses and the interventions they provide in psychotherapy, with a focus on drawing from a scientific knowledge-base that is reflective of the unique population they are serving.
+Didactic seminars and supervision sessions elucidate the relationship between science, theory, and practice.
+Interns are asked to consider evidence for diagnoses and the interventions they provide in psychotherapy, with a focus on drawing from a scientific knowledgebase that is reflective of the unique population they are serving.

-This Internship provides Interns with the opportunity to take increasing levels of responsibility for carrying out his or her major professional functions within the context of appropriate supervisory support.
+This Internship provides Interns with the opportunity to take increasing levels of responsibility for carrying out his/her/their major professional functions within the context of appropriate supervisory support.
 It is designed around a fundamental curriculum, which focuses on Intern competencies in assessment, diagnostic interviewing, intervention, case management and triage, consultation, and critical thinking about clinical case material.
-Interns are exposed to training in empirically supported treatments for a range of treatment conditions, settings, and complexities.
-Each Intern's schedule is individualized according to his/her special interests and training needs.
+Interns are exposed to training in empirically supported treatments for a range of treatment conditions, settings, and psychological complexities.
+Each Intern's schedule is individualized according to his/her/their special interests and training needs to become a well-rounded clinician.